-Course Lab Hours at 3:1 ratio: 0
+Course Didactic Hours: 0 Course Lab Hours at 3:1 ratio: 0 Course Clinical Hours at 8:1 ratio: 480

 Pharmacy

 PHRM 523 - Advanced Pharmacotherapy (3)

 This course increases the student's understanding of fundamental drug actions at the cellular level and their effects on human systems.
 Principles of pharmacodynamics and pharmacokinetics, receptor site physiology, toxicology, side effects, indications, and contraindications are emphasized for each group of drugs.
 Emphasis is placed on the interaction between pharmacotherapy and pathophysiology.